-Here at Ruffles and Rain Boots, we not only love the Grinch, but we’re also all about that gnome.
-Seriously, DIY Christmas gnomes are my thing.
-So, when I was at the Dollar Tree and found this fuzzy green pillow, I could not stop thinking about how perfect it would be for a Dollar Store Grinch gnome!
+Here at Ruffles and Rain Boots, we absolutely love this story (and the movies).
+DIY Christmas decor is my thing so when I was at the Dollar Tree and found this fuzzy green pillow, I could not stop thinking about how perfect it would be for a DIY Grinch gnome!

-Super fast and fun, this Grinch sock gnome is one of those crafts that you can make in less than 10 minutes.
-And it’s perfect for a Grinch farmhouse tiered tray display.
+This Dollar Tree Grinch craft is one of those crafts that you can make in less than 10 minutes.
+It’s perfect for a Grinch tiered tray display or as a gift for someone who loves to decorate.
 If you’re ready to make a fast and fun DIY Christmas gnome, let’s get started.

 Get Secret Gnomes, Tips, & Freebies Delivered!

 What is the best pattern to use when you don't want to sew?
 Do you know the secrets to a properly-proportioned gnome?
 Do you know where to get the best-priced fur?